WHY KELOWNA YOU ASK?

 Kelowna also provides exposure to all four seasons when it comes to our weather.
 Our winter allows students to learn the challenges of operating in colder enviroments with snow and fog, but it's short enough as a season that it doesn't hamper our ability to finish training in a timely fashion.
 The wet spring season, hot, dry summer and cool fall finish off exposure to all possible seasons.
-Our Meteorology instructor is a retired Environment Canada meteorologist who helped create and still updates much of the actual weather documentation used by NavCanada and pilots today.
+Our Meteorology program was developed by a retired Environment Canada meteorologist who helped create and still updates much of the actual weather documentation used by NavCanada and pilots today.

 FUN AFTER HOURS